-The purpose of reporting low level concerns is to create and embed a culture of openness, trust, and transparency in which the setting's values and expected behaviour set out in the staff code of conduct are lived, monitored, and reinforced constantly by all staff.
+The purpose of reporting low-level concerns is to create and embed a culture of openness, trust and transparency in which the setting's values and expected behaviour set out in the staff code of conduct are lived, monitored and reinforced constantly by all staff.

 The setting creates an environment where staff are encouraged and feel confident to self-refer where they have found themselves in a situation.
-If in doubt the setting would always seek advice from the C-SPA.